History of Florida

-The history of Florida can be traced to when the first Native Americans began to inhabit the peninsula as early as 14,000 years ago.
-They left behind artifacts and archeological evidence.
+The history of Florida can be traced to when the first Paleo-Indians began to inhabit the peninsula as early as 14,000 years ago.
+They left behind artifacts and archeological remains.
 Florida's written history begins with the arrival of Europeans; the Spanish explorer Juan Ponce de León in 1513 made the first textual records.
 The state received its name from that conquistador, who called the peninsula La Pascua Florida in recognition of the verdant landscape and because it was the Easter season, which the Spaniards called Pascua Florida (Festival of Flowers).